Fuminides/noumenon_project/README.md

 ## Reference

-We hope tu publish, at least the preprint, soon.
+We hope to publish at least the preprint soon.